- Sports Massage

 - Pregnancy and postnatal related conditions.

-Our Women’s Health Specialist Physiotherapist, Judy Bunney has had extensive experience working in an NHS hospital where she was responsible for an Inpatient and Outpatient Obstetric and Gynaecological caseload.
-This included the treatment of Pregnancy Related Girdle Pain, leading education and advice classes (such as ‘Back Care in Pregnancy’), providing post-natal checks and delivering advice and treatments to women who had sustained complications during delivery.
+Our Women’s Health Specialist Physiotherapist, Judy Bunney has extensive experience working both in an NHS hospital where she was responsible for an Inpatient and Outpatient Obstetric and Gynaecological caseload and privately where she has established a successful Women's Health service.